BottyBott/wavefunction-now/README.md

 - Changing the context—e.g. introducing new potentials, coarser/finer grids, or detector noise—requires re-running the validation workflow.
 Each scenario is its own "micro-law" that must earn agreement in the present tense.
 - This is not a weakness; it embodies the project's philosophy that the wave function is a modelling tool whose adequacy is continually tested against the correlations we observe.

-See `docs/validation_scope.md` plus the notebooks listed below for scenario-specific checks.
+See `docs/present_centered_program.md` for the conceptual motivation and `docs/validation_scope.md` plus the notebooks listed below for scenario-specific checks.

 ### Notebooks at a glance
 - `double_slit_histogram.ipynb`: interference verification (free particle).